-We believe these non-GAAP measures provide useful information to our Board of Directors, management and investors regarding certain trends relating to our financial condition and results of operations.
+We believe these non-GAAP measures provide useful information to our Board of Directors, management and investors Economic and market conditions may adversely affect the retail industry and consequently reduce our revenues and cash flow regarding certain trends relating to our financial condition and results of operations.
 Our management uses these non-GAAP measures to compare our performance to that of prior periods for trend analyses, purposes of determining management incentive compensation and budgeting, forecasting and planning purposes.

 We do not consider non-GAAP measures an alternative to financial measures determined in accordance with GAAP, rather they supplement GAAP measures by providing additional information we believe to be useful to our shareholders.
-The principal limitation of these non-GAAP financial measures is they may exclude significant expense and income items that are required by GAAP to be recognized in our consolidated financial statements.
-In addition, they reflect the exercise of management's judgment about which expense and income items are excluded or included in determining these non-GAAP financial measures.
+The principal limitation of these non-GAAP financial measures is they may exclude significant expense and income items that are financial measures.
 In order to compensate for these limitations, reconciliations of the non-GAAP financial measures we use to their most directly comparable GAAP measures are provided.
 Non-GAAP financial measures should not be relied upon in evaluating the financial condition, results of operations or future prospects of the Company.